openmm/openmm/examples/README.txt

-In addition to the example programs here, there are also two sets of prototype wrappers to enable C and Fortran 95 to call the OpenMM API.
+In addition to the example programs here, there are also two sets of wrappers to enable C and Fortran 95 to call the OpenMM API.
 However, even if your calling code is in C or Fortran, please consider instead writing your OpenMM-calling routines in C++, using 'extern "C"' so that your main program can call them.
-If that isn't feasible for you, try out our prototype wrappers and let us know what troubles or better ideas you have.
+If that isn't feasible for you, try out our wrappers and let us know what troubles or better ideas you have.
 (Post to the OpenMM Forum at the above URL.)